Two-step interpretable modeling of Intensive Care Acquired Infections: Conclusions

 \section{Conclusions}

+We have shown that the proposed two-step modeling of ICU-AI is simultaneously an accurate predicting tool and an interpretable model.
+As we have discussed, predicting an infection with our adopted definition is a challenging problem: the time to infection is determined by the start of an antibiotic treatment.
+Hence, the impossibility of determining the actual time of infection represents an intrinsic obstacle to building a performative prediction model based on high-frequency data.

-We have showed that the proposed two-step modeling of ICU-AI is at the same time an accurate predicting tool and an interpretable model.
-The CNN is able to detect predicting patterns by analyzing the time-series of five vital sign signals.
-These patters contain extra predictive information and they are only mildly correlated with the averaged quantities of the vital signals, routinely included in the traditional survival models.
-Moreover, we have showed as well that the SMOE scale might help physicians in clustering patients with an approaching infection.
+However, the CNN can capture potentially predicting patterns by analyzing the time series of five vital sign signals.
+These patterns contain extra predictive information and they are only mildly correlated with the averaged quantities of the vital signals, routinely included in the traditional survival models.
+Moreover, we have shown as well that the SMOE scale might help physicians in clustering patients with an approaching infection.